Suhl: Agriculture, industry and services

 Agriculture plays no role in Suhl, only 17% of the municipal territory are in agricultural use.
 The soil isn't very fertile and the climate is harsh, the most cultivated strains are maize and rapeseed, furthermore there is cattle farming on some areas.
-On the other hand, 63% of the territory are forest, so that wood production plays a role in Suhl.
+On the other hand, 63% of the territory is forest, so wood production does play a role in Suhl.

 Suhl's industry has always been based on metalworking.
 In the past, the city was a leading arms producer in Germany and the vehicle production was another pillar of the local industry.
 After the reunification in 1990, the industry collapsed and the most factories got closed.
 Important companies of today are CDA, a producer of data replication media, Zimbo, a meat producer, Gramss, an industrial bakery, Paragon, a car parts supplier, and Merkel, the last remained arms producer in Suhl.
 In 2012, there were 27 companies in industrial production with more than 20 workers employing 2,000 persons and generating a turnover of €295 million.

 Services in Suhl are including the typical regional supply (like retail, hospital, cinema etc.) and some preserved administrative functions over the surrounding districts like the Industrie- und Handelskammer and the regional centres of Arbeitsagentur and Rentenversicherung.
 Furthermore, tourism plays a role because of the beautiful landscape around.
 In 2012, there were 93,000 hotel guests having 245,000 overnight stays in Suhl.